leventerguder/injavawetrust-docker/nigel_poulton_docker_deep_dive/Docker_Deep_Dive_Notes.md

 images.
 But they add important cloud native features desired state and automatic reconciliation.
 For example, swarm services allow us to declaratively define a desired state for an application that we can apply to swarm and let the swarm take care of deploying it and managing it.

+You can create services in one of two ways:

+- Imperatively on the command line with docker service create.
+- Declaratively with a stack file

+### Viewing and Inspecting Services

+You can use the docker service ls command to see a list of all services running on a swarm.

+### Replicated vs Global Services

+The default replication mode of a service is replicated.
+This deploys a desired number of replicas and distributes them as evenly as possible across the cluster.

+The other mode is global, which runs a single replica on every node in the swarm.

+To deploy a global service you need to pass the --mode global flag to the docker service create command.

+### Scaling a Service

+Another powerful feature of service is the ability to easily scale them up and down.

+    docker service scale web-fe=10
+    docker service ps web-fe

+### Removing a service

+The following docker service rm command will delete the service deployed earlier.

+    docker service rm web-fe
+    docker service ls

+Be careful using the docker service rm command as it deletes all service replicas without asking for confirmation.

+### Rolling updates

+We’re going to deploy a new service.
+But before we do that, we’re going to create a new overlay network for the service.
+This isn’t necessary, but I want you to see how it is done and how to attach the service to it.

+    docker network create -d overlay uber-net

+Run a docker network ls to verify that the network created properly and is visible on the Docker host.

+    docker network ls

+    docker service create --name uber-svc \
+    --network uber-net \
+    -p 80:80 --replicas 12 \
+    nigelpoulton/tu-demo:v1

+Let’s also assume that you’ve been tasked with pushing the updated image to the swarm in a staged manner — 2 replicas at a time with a 20 seconds delay between each.
+You can use the following docker service update command to accomplish this.

+    docker service update \
+    --image nigelpoulton/tu-demo:v2 \
+    --update-parallelism 2 \
+    --update-delay 20s uber-svc

+### Backing up Swarm

+Backing up a swarm will backup the control plane objects required to recover the swarm in the event of a catastrophic failure of corruption.
+Recovering a swarm from a backup is an extremely rare scenario.
+However, business critical environments should always be prepared for worst-case scenarios.

+### Docker Swarm - The Commands

+**docker swarm init** is the command to create a new swarm.
+The node that you run the command on becomes the first manager and is switched to run in swarm mode.

+**docker swarm join-token** reveals the commands and tokens needed to join workers and managers to existing swarms.
+To expose the command to join a new manager, use the docker swarm join-token manager command.
+To get the command to join a worker, use the docker swarm join-token worker command.

+**docker node ls** lists all nodes in the swarm including which are managers and which is the leader.

+**docker service create** is the command to create a new service.

+**docker service ls** lists running services in the swarm and gives basic info on the state of the service and any replicas it’s running.

+**docker service ps <service>** gives more detailed information about individual service replicas.

+**docker service inspect** gives very detailed information on a service.
+It accepts the --pretty flag to limit the information returned to the most important information.

+**docker service scale** lets you scale the number of replicas in a service up and down.

+**docker service update** lets you update many of the properties of a running service.

+**docker service logs** lets you view the logs of a service.

+**docker service rm** is the command to delete a service from the swarm.
+Use it with caution as it deletes all service replicas without asking for confirmation.